Theme: Life skills

 - What you have learned – what would you do again or differently next time.

 You may submit a description of your project in one of the following languages: English, French and German.
-Entries must be received by filling in the form until Sunday, 14th of April 2019.
-If you have any printed or similar evidence, please send it also to:
+Entries must be received by filling in Application form for Grundtvig Award until Thursday 18th of April 2019 (note the new deadline).
+It’s possible to send attachments (max file size 20M) with the form or you can send attachments by e-mail.
+If you have any printed or similar evidence, please send it to:

 To the attention of Ms Gina Ebner